 For the White Cake

-- 4 egg whites (from eggs in the shell, not a carton)
+- 4 egg whites from eggs in the shell (not pasteurized)

 For the White Chocolate Buttercream

 - 1 cup unsalted butter (226g), at room temperature

 - 1 ¾ cups powdered sugar (about 200 g)

 - Preheat the oven to 350°F/175°C. Line three 6" (15 cm) cake pans with parchment rounds, if desired.
 Set aside.

 - In the bowl of a stand mixer fitted with the whisk attachment or a large bowl with an electric mixer, add four egg whites and mix on 2 (or low) until frothy, then increase speed to 4 (medium-low).